 Now that your little one is getting ready for his first school experience, both of you may be experiencing mixed feelings.
 Among parents’ most common concerns is how their children “measure up” against other kids their age.
 This is perfectly normal.
 While it is important to remember that every child is unique and may develop slightly faster or more slowly than his peers, development occurs in a predictable order.
 Regularly checking on your child’s development with a reliable tool can help you make sure he is meeting his milestones in a timely manner.
 It can also alert you to any potential delays so you can address them as soon as possible.
 Many children found to be “at risk” for developmental delays respond extremely well to early interventions and go on to develop on track with their peers.
 But early screening is important, because the sooner a potential problem is identified, the sooner you can take action to get your child the resources and support he may need.

-The best thing to do is share the results of the screening with your child’s doctor or healthcare professional.
+The best thing to do is to share the results of the screening with your child’s doctor or healthcare professional.
 He or she can make recommendations about interventions you can try at home, or refer you to community services that may be available to assist you in supporting your child’s development.
-If your child is age 3 or under, you can also call Virginia Beach’s Infant & Toddler Connection at (757) 385-4400.
+If your child is age 3 or under, you can also call Early Intervention/Infant at (757) 385-0600.
 Children ages 3 and older may be eligible for free diagnostic assessment and services through the Parent Support and Information Center of Virginia Beach City Public Schools.
 They can be reached by phone at: (757) 263-2066.

 The Ages and Stages Questionnaires are intended for use with children ages 0-5 years.
 If your child is age 6 or older, talk to her doctor and/or teacher about any concerns you have with her development.